Bring the Tools to the Trees

 We have an active and eager group of volunteer park stewards but our progress is limited by logistics.
 We currently burn up to a quarter of our collective volunteer time hauling gear back and forth from the community centre instead of directly planting and protecting the park.

-But we have an exciting opportunity to establish a permanent park headquarters: the ECPC Stewardship Basecamp.
+But we have an exciting opportunity to establish a permanent park headquarters: the Community Stewardship Basecamp.

-Everything is lined up - but we need your help to make it happen!
-Our goal is to raise $5,000 between Earth Day (April 22) and World Environment Day (June 5th) so VCC can get the work done.
+We need your help to make it happen!
+Our goal is to raise $5,000 between Earth Day (April 22nd) and World Environment Day (June 5th) so we can move the project forward.

-To give you an idea of the scale and technical needs of this project, here are some of the expenses needed to bring the Stewardship Basecamp to the park:
+To give you an idea of the scale and needs for this project, here are some expenses needed to bring the Community Stewardship Basecamp to the park:

 • $200 installs the exterior rain-capture system.
 This off-grid system allows tools to be cleaned after a day in the field.

-• $300 secures the site with industrial locks to protect our specialized gear, including our stewardship ebike and trailer.
+• $300 secures the site with industrial locks to protect our specialized gear.

-• $2,000 prepares the site for the Stewardship Basecamp to the securely placed.
+• $2,000 prepares the site for the Community Stewardship Basecamp to the securely placed.

-• $2,500 funds the heavy-duty delivery and placement, covering the specialized transport from school campus to the heart of the park.
+• $2,500 funds the heavy-duty delivery and placement, covering the specialized transport to the heart of the park.

-• $20,000 kits out the solar-powered unit.
-Under the guidance of a Red Seal electrician, VCC students will install solar panels, batteries and more to keep equipment safe and dry.
+• $20,000 kits out the solar-powered unit including installing solar panels, batteries and more to keep equipment safe and dry.

 Phase 2 teaser: Creating the Social Heart of the Park